isomerpages/cris-nhic/events-and-news/news/_posts/2024-04-26-post-Innovating Health: Securing Singapore’s public healthcare innovations.md

 <p></p>
 <p>To alleviate some of these challenges, NHIC jointly collaborates with
-each of the public healthcare clusters in setting up <a href="https://www.nhic.sg/programmes/funding/joint-medtech-grants/" rel="noopener noreferrer nofollow" target="_blank">Joint MedTech Grant (JMT)</a> to support and propel the technology readiness level of the early-stage innovation.</p>
+each of the public healthcare clusters in setting up <a href="https://www.nhic.sg/programmes/funding/joint-medtech-grants/" rel="noopener noreferrer nofollow" target="_blank">Joint MedTech Grant (JMT)</a> to support and propel the technology readiness level of early-stage innovations.</p>
 <p></p>
 <blockquote>
 <p>Both Evangeline and Hannah shared that the synergy between CMTi and NHIC